Standing at the Sky's Edge: Background

 According to Hawley the album was written while taking his dog for his daily walks near his home in the western suburbs of Sheffield: "The album was more or less written on those walks.
 I'd come back with whole songs, melodies and all, on my mobile phone."
 Hawley has described Standing at the Sky’s Edge as "an angry album...
 I wanted the music to suit the mood of the songs".
 Coming from a working-class socialist background, Hawley disagreed with many of the policies of the Conservative Party which became the dominant party in the coalition government following the 2010 general election, saying "I think I started writing when the Tories got in – it influenced a lot of the first song which was 'Down in the Woods'.
 They were trying to sell off the forest land, and that had me really fucking outraged."
 In an interview with The Guardian, Hawley stated, "I don't really write political songs but like most right-minded people I'm angry at what's happening here in Britain.
 It's to do with having kids, to a degree, and watching them grow and wondering what sort of mess we're going to leave them with."
-Referring to the album's title, he said, "Sky Edge, it's more a metaphor... we are stood on the edge, politically and socially...
+Referring to the album's title, he said, "Sky Edge, it's more a metaphor... we are stood on the edge, politically and socially...the album portrays the darkness of the woods being broken by the sun as it shines through...
 I suppose it's time for us to decide which side of the line do we stand, and I will always stand with the people, always".

 Hawley has also described the untimely and tragic death in February 2010 of his close friend, Sheffield guitarist Tim McCall, as the "catalyst for a lot of musical activity" and the reason for the change in musical style on the album, saying "...the thing with Tim passing away... is that it made me kind of think musically is there anything I've left undone... and I thought, I haven't really ever just used the guitar as the only vehicle".

 The track "The Wood Collier's Grave" was inspired by the headstone of 17th century collier (professional charcoal-burner) George Yardley, discovered by Hawley on one of his country walks.